 None of this really prepares you for the fact that the monster actually looks like one of those door draught-excluders made in the style of a snake and that when he savagely feasts upon innocent Danes, the flailing bodies are extremely crudely-drawn cartoon animations.
 The flying sequence mercifully occurs at night, hiding much of the ‘horror’.

 In an attempt to hide the monster, it is rarely seen in its entirety, usually appearing semi-hidden behind buildings and objects.
-Sadly, this adds to the unintentional hilarity, as the scale of Reptilicus changes wildly throughout the film to compensate for this.
+Sadly, this adds to the unintentional hilarity, as the scale of Reptilicus changes wildly throughout the film to compensate.

 The film has something of a cult following in Denmark and now, since its release on DVD, in many other territories, indeed the film works better as an advert for Copenhagen’s marketing board than as a monster movie.
 Such was the groundswell of affection, Pink himself considered a remake around the time of Godzilla‘s awful revamp in 2001 but sadly he died before this reached fruition.

 The film spawned a shortly-lived comic-book (pulled due to legal wrangles), a novel (!) and is often held up as an example of truly jaw-dropping monster film making – not in the film-maker’s desired way – and clips were used in episodes of The Monkees and an episode of South Park.

 Is is said that over 900,000 people turned out as extras for the filming of Reptilicus and the army navy and airforce all gave permission for their personnel and equipment to be used.
-As 900,000 people was the entire population of the capital at the time, it is difficult to know whether this could possibly have been the case.
+As 900,000 people was the entire population of the capital at the time, it is difficult to believe this could possibly have been the case.
 Several daring (idiotic) members of the public allowed themselves to be terrorised by the creature to such an extent that they are seen to throw themselves off a Copenhagen bridge.